reqv/IcyPong/README.md

 IcePong
 ========

-IcePong is a simple game based on the popular pong game, but include some new stuff.<br>
+IcePong is a simple program based on the popular pong game, but include some new stuff.<br>
+Writen in C++ and SFML libary.<br>